 There are several different kinds of support the Connector can offer you as they support you to achieve the goals in your action plan:

 - Use of the Health and Wellbeing Fund to purchase services or items that will help you with your goals

 - Carers Breaks

-Your Carer Connector will review your Carers Star with you at the end of their time working with you.
+Your Family Carer Practitioner will review your Carers Star with you at the end of their time working with you.
 This helps you and us track the progress you’ve made and the difference our agreed actions have made in supporting you achieve better wellbeing.
 We will keep contact with you over the next few months to check how you are doing with your caring journey and then complete a final Carers Star with you.